Opinion | Black Americans should face lower age cutoffs to qualify for a vaccine

 Why, then, are Black Americans subject to the same age cutoff for vaccination prioritization?

-For phase 1b of the vaccine rollout, 14 states followed recommendations from the Centers for Disease Control and Prevention prioritizing people age 75 years and older.
+For Phase 1b of the vaccine rollout, 14 states followed recommendations from the Centers for Disease Control and Prevention prioritizing people age 75 years and older.
 Twenty-three lowered their cutoffs, all but one to people 65 and older.
 But in every case, Black people, though they consistently carry a disproportionate burden of the disease at younger ages, must follow the same age requirements.
 Health officials would do better to get rid of these fixed age cutoffs.

 Many factors contribute to the diminished life expectancy of Black Americans.
 For example, occupational segregation has concentrated Black Americans in low-paying jobs with limited or no health insurance.
 Meanwhile, redlining and other discriminatory housing practices have left many Black communities impoverished, polluted, and with limited availability of healthy foods and green space.